Witiko/doctoral-thesis/defense.md

 % If you can’t explain it to a six-year-old, you don't understand it yourself.
 % -- Richard Feynman

+- The text was written to be approachable and to draw connections research areas.
+- An amended version of my thesis will contain all my publications as an appendix.

 # Response to the report of prof.\ Douglas W.\ Oard {#oard}

 Next, I would like to thank professor Oard for the many editorial comments